Avenel, New Jersey

+As of the 2020 United States census, the CDP's population was 16,920, a decrease of 91 (−0.5%) from the 17,011 recorded at the 2010 census, which in turn had reflected a decline of 541 (−3.1%) from the 17,552 counted in the 2000 census.

 History

 The community was established in 1901; it was named for the daughter of Captain Demarest, the founder of the village, which had formerly been known as Demarest on the Hill.
 Besides the Demarests, the first settlers included members of the Brown, Clark, Cooper, Crowell, Douglass, Edgar, and Thorpe families.

 Community

 The Avenel Fire Company #1 celebrated its 100th anniversary on June 8, 2013, with a parade and picnic.
 The area also has three public schools: Avenel Middle School, Avenel Street School #4&5 and Woodbine Avenue School #23.

 Places of worship in Avenel include the First Presbyterian Church, St. Andrew's Roman Catholic Church, Central Baptist Church and Fellowship Bible Church.

 Sports teams in Avenel include the Avenel Warriors.

 In 2019, the Avenel Performing Arts Center opened near the Avenel train station.
 The venue features a professional recording studio.